CORPORATE INFORMATION:

 a) A property is considered as investment property only if the same is held for earning rentals and /or for capital appreciation or both.
 Properties held by the Company (directly or indirectly) which are used in the production of supply of goods or services for administrative purposes are not considered as Investment Property.

-b) Investment Properties are stated at cost net of accumulated depreciation and accumulated impairment losses, if any.
+b) Investment Properties are measured initially at cost.
+Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.
 In accordance with Ind AS 101, First Time Adoption of Indian Accounting Standards, the Company has chosen to consider the carrying value for all its Investment Property recognized in its Indian GAAP financial statement as their deemed cost as at the transition date viz, April 01, 2015.

-a) Intangible Assets controlled and from which future economic benefits are expected to flow and having useful life are recognized at cost less any accumulated amortization and accumulated impairment losses, if any.
+a) Intangible Assets controlled and from which future economic benefits are expected to flow and having useful life are initially measured at cost and subsequently at cost less accumulated amortization and cumulative impairment losses, if any.

 b) Development Costs having useful life and which will generate probable future economic benefits are recognized as an intangible asset and amortised over production based on technical estimate and to the extent not amortized are carried forward.